 In this research, we focus on specification process of model checking in formal verification shown in Fig.1, and to propose a new method which can extract verification check-points inductively from modeling systems.
 System designers can easily derive check-points of verified systems by using the method.
-The rest of this article is organized as follows: In section 2, Model Checking, Signal Transition Graph, Temporal Logic are briefly explained, and in section 3 our proposed Check-Points Extraction Method is described by means of procedure of specification.
-In section 4, we show some specification to compare by SPIN and NuSMV model checking tool in section 5.
-Finally, we summarize the discussion in section 6.
+The rest of this article is organized as follows: In section 2, Model Checking, Temporal Logic, Signal Transition Graph are briefly explained, and in section 3 our proposed Check-Points Extraction Method is described by means of procedure of specification.
+Moreover, some benchmarks are used for verification to compare by NuSMV model checking tool in section 4.
+Finally, we summarize the discussion in section 5.